If you’re employed there’s a good chance you’ve heard the term performance management.

 Having a performance management system in place means your company is taking a proactive approach to the development needs of your employees.

 A leader is in constant communication with employees, taking allotted time to discuss the possible development needs and planning for them.

 When performance management takes place in this ongoing manner and not just carried out as a simple appraisal or review once or twice a year, this provides an opportunity to cultivate talent.

 Assuming you are measuring and collecting information about both past and current performance issues, you have the perfect opportunity to develop strategies that develop your employees.
-You and your employee can create a plan that will not only help their natural talents grow and evolve but aligns with your overall organizational goals.
+You and your employee can create a plan that will not only help their natural talents grow and evolve but aligns with your overall company goals.

 That is a win-win proposition.

-When you have an employee performance management system in place that focuses on new and existing areas of development, you keep both employee and the business focused on set goals.
+When you have an employee performance management system in place that focuses on new and existing areas of development, you keep both employees and the business focused on set goals.

 Ultimately, performance management can help your employees meet—and perhaps exceed—their potential.